startupcto/chatbot-line-aws-sagemaker-falcon-llm/README.md

 - AWS Lambda (Nodejs)
 - AWS SageMaker (Python)

+> :warning: **Make sure that `ml.g5.2xlarge` instance is available in the AWS region that you are using.**

 ### SageMaker

-Create a SageMaker notebook [TextGeneration](sagemaker/text-generation.ipynb)
+Create a SageMaker notebook and deploy [TextGeneration](sagemaker/text-generation.ipynb)

 Credit: [Introduction to SageMaker JumpStart - Text Generation with Falcon models](https://github.com/aws/amazon-sagemaker-examples/blob/main/introduction_to_amazon_algorithms/jumpstart-foundation-models/text-generation-falcon.ipynb)